jozef-allen/MauiBlazorApp/README.md

 ### Login flow

-Now that things were up-and-running, I implemented the registration and login system in the API and app code, and migrated this across to the database (code-first approach).
+Now that things were up-and-running, I implemented the registration and login system in the API and app code, and migrated this all across to the database (code-first approach).

 I created a JWT key and implemented access and refresh tokens.
 Currently the project is set to create access tokens that last for 5 seconds so the refresh functionality can easily be checked.
 This can easily be changed in RegistrationController.cs in the API.
 Upon receiving tokens, the app stores them in SecureStorage and they can be retrieved from there every time the root page (AppLaunch.razor) is loaded.